josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🐾_greyhound_networks_and_collective_pattern_recognition.md

 ---

 ## 🏮 Footer
-*Greyhound Networks and Collective Pattern Recognition* is a reflective node of the Polaris Protocol.
+*🐾 Greyhound Networks and Collective Pattern Recognition* is a reflective node of the Polaris Protocol.
 It records how high-friction minds, once isolated, recognise each other through shared anomalies and spontaneously form clusters capable of seeing systems whole.

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-11-23_
+_Last updated: 2025-12-09_